csswizardry/csswizardry.github.com/speaking.md

   other speakers who run the risk of delivering similar talks.
 * **How long does the talk need to be?** Do you have a set talk duration?
 45 minutes is usually ideal.
+* **Do you have any specific AV limitations?** I’m very reluctant to use your machine to present from, and I prefer a lapel or headset microphone.
+Do you imagine there might be any issues with that?
 * **Do you cover speaker expenses?** Flights, hotels, train journeys, etc.
 * **What kind of talk would you like?** I usually give technical talks (CSS architecture, performance, etc.), but am open to discussing other topics.